mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

   True  <= x = x
 ```

-Something to note is that this instance could not have been written before,
-because `PreOrder` is a constraint synonym.
-This means that this feature does
-not cause any ambiguity.
-If you know which names are constraint synonyms, and
-which are classes, then it is clear which instances invoke a derivation.

-The above instance would be expanded into:
+This instance would then, at compile time, be expanded into:

 ```haskell
 instance Eq a where